Exploiting Hybrid Active and Passive Multiple Access via Slotted ALOHA-Driven Backscatter Communications: System Model and Problem Formulation

 \subsection{Network Architecture and Access Protocol}

-We consider an uplink BackCom system, as shown in Fig. \ref{fig1}, which consists of one AD with $M$ transmit antennas (TAs) (i.e., $m\in\mathcal{M}=\{1,2,\cdots,M\}$), $N$ single-antenna BDs (i.e., $n\in\mathcal{N}=\{1,2,\cdots,N\}$), and one access point (AP) with $K$ receive antennas (i.e., $k\in\mathcal{K}=\{1,2,\cdots,K\}$).
-Specifically, the AD preserves connecting with the AP actively, while $N$ BDs are able to backscatter information in a passive manner, which are cooperating with the AD. {To reduce the computation complexity, a TAS scheme is applied at the AD, in which only one TA can be selected to transmit information at one slot.
-Having regard to BDs belonging to passive devices, which cannot be colluded in advance, the SA is utilized to control the access of BDs.} {Assuming that channels between the transmitter and the receiver follow a block-fading model, namely, the corresponding channel gains remain constant for at least one time interval \cite{ChenWang}}.
+We consider an uplink AmBC system, as shown in Fig. \ref{fig1}, which consists of one AD with $M$ transmit antennas (TAs) (i.e., $m\in\mathcal{M}=\{1,2,\cdots,M\}$), $N$ single-antenna BDs (i.e., $n\in\mathcal{N}=\{1,2,\cdots,N\}$), and one access point (AP) with $K$ receive antennas (i.e., $k\in\mathcal{K}=\{1,2,\cdots,K\}$).
+Specifically, while the AD maintains an active connection with the AP, $N$ BDs cooperate with the AD to passively backscatter information.
+To reduce the computation complexity and energy consumption, the AD employs a TAS scheme, allowing only one TA to transmit information per slot.
+Considering that BDs are passive devices and cannot pre-coordinate, we utilize the SA to manage their access.
+Assuming that channels between the transmitter and the receiver follow a block-fading model, namely, the corresponding channel gains remain constant for at least one time interval \cite{ChenWang}.
 Each BD is assumed to always have information to send, in the corresponding transmission duration, the decision of the $n$-th BD on whether to access the channel is determined by the outcome of a Bernoulli experiment, modeled by a random variable $I_n\in \{0,1\}$, which is realized locally at the $n$-th BD \cite{HadziPejoski}.
 When $I_n=1$ holds, the $n$-th BD transmits information, and it is silent otherwise, i.e.,